holochain/docs-pages/src/pages/get-building/at-an-event.md

 ---
-title: Getting Set Up For a Live Event
+title: Getting Set Up For a Local Event
 ---

 ## Prepare your development environment